chadtripod/documentation/add-aws-account-iam-minnaker.md

 For each account you want to deploy to, perform the following:

 1. Log into the browser-based AWS Console
-1. Navigate to the IAM page (click on "Services" at the top, then on "IAM" under "Security, Identity, & Compliance")
+1. Navigate to the IAM page (click on "Services" at the top, then on **"IAM"** under "Security, Identity, & Compliance")
 1. Click on "Roles" on the left hand side
 1. Click on "Create role"
-1. For now, for the "Choose the service that will use this role", select "EC2".
+1. For now, for the "Choose the service that will use this role", select **"EC2"**.
 We will change this later, because we want to specify an explicit consumer of this role later on.
 1. Click on "Next: Permissions"
-1. Search for "PowerUserAccess" in the search filter, and select the Policy called "PowerUserAcces"
+1. Search for **"PowerUserAccess"** in the search filter, and select the Policy called **"PowerUserAccess"**
-1. Click "Next: Tags"
+1. Click **"Next: Tags"**
 1. Optionally, add tags that will identify this role.
-1. Click "Next: Review"
+1. Click **"Next: Review"**
 1. Enter a Role Name.
-For example, "DevSpinnakerManagedRole".
+For example, **"SpinnakerManagedRole"**.
 Optionally, add a description, such as "Allows Spinnaker Dev Cluster to perform actions in this account."
-1. Click "Create Role"
+1. Click **"Create Role"**
 1. In the list of Roles, click on your new Role (you may have to scroll down or filter for it).
-1. Click on "Add inline policy" (on the right).
+1. Click on **"Add inline policy"** blue link (on the right).
-1. Click on the "JSON" tab, and paste in this:
+1. Click on the **"JSON"** tab, and paste in this:

    ```json
    {